Bambo-Rambo/RNG-Guides/FS-NormalWild-Alt.md

 ![](https://i.imgur.com/37uKB8X.png)

+First of all, don't forget to get rid of possible cooldowns before/after every battle.
+5 steps are enough for grassy areas, while caves and other places require many more.
+In any case, I use a whole repel to be sure.

 I won't be using the Tiny Timeline Tool at all and no calibrations will be made.

 To advance fast, I will use the rain at Laverre City.